 When do roaming charges kick in?

 * Making or receiving a call?
-Expect roaming charges.
+Expect roaming charges in the form of active calling minutes.

 * Sending or receiving text (SMS) message?
-Yup, more roaming.
+Yup, more charges for each individual text.

-* Sharing a photo via text?
+* Sharing a photo on social media?
 Yet again, more roaming charges.

 But even if you don’t do any of the above while you’re outside of your coverage area, you can still rack up roaming charges simply by keeping your device powered on.

-That’s because mobile apps can be secretly working away in the background, checking for updates or monitoring your location … and they need data for that.
-(They also don’t care if it’s local data or roaming data.)
+That’s because mobile apps can be secretly working away in the background, checking for updates, doing backups, or monitoring your location … and they need data for that unless you’ve set them to only do this over Wi-Fi.
+(The default setting is to use data, and these apps don’t care if it’s local data or roaming data.)

 How much are roaming charges?